IKIM-Essen/ClusterDocs/docs/course/class-01-safe-access.md

 - identify a suitable RCC public key without displaying the private key;
 - validate the RCC SSH configuration before connecting;
 - make one controlled login test;
-- install VS Code and the Remote - SSH extension;
+- install VS Code and the Remote - SSH extension as the recommended interface for most coding and analysis preparation;
+- open a narrowly scoped remote project and configure safe search exclusions;
 - use the browser transfer service without sharing an account.

 ## Security model in plain language